Cloncajurda/Cloncajurda/README.md

 👋 Hi, I’m Juan Jacinto Malbran, an Argentine/Italian architect who loves technology and trains day by day to be able to face even greater challenges.
 🌱 I’m currently learning diverse fullstack languages.
-💞️ I’m looking to collaborate on diverse Frontend/Backend projects.
+💞️ I’m looking to collaborate on several Frontend/Backend projects.

 <!---
 Cloncajurda/Cloncajurda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.